Substra/substra/docs/local_install_skaffold.md

 done
 ```

-TODO: add script?

-> Note: if you do not have git on your machine, you can also download and unzip the code using these links:
+> Note: if you do not have `git` on your machine, you can also download and unzip in the same folder the code using these links:
 >
 > - [hlf-k8s](https://github.com/SubstraFoundation/hlf-k8s/archive/master.zip)
 > - [substra-backend](https://github.com/SubstraFoundation/substra-backend/archive/master.zip)
 > - [substra-frontend](https://github.com/SubstraFoundation/substra-frontend/archive/master.zip)

-### 2. Configuration
+### Configuration

 #### Minikube (Ubuntu only)

-> Note: If you are using Mac, this part will be handled by docker desktop for you; you can directly head to the Helm section.
+> Note: If you are using Mac, this part will be handled by Docker Desktop for you; you can directly head to the Helm section.
+Still, you can use Minikube on Mac and select it in your Docker Desktop application.

 Please enable the ingress minikube module: `minikube addons enables ingress`.
 You might need to edit `skaffold.yaml` files and set `nginx-ingress.enabled` to `false`.